Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

 Microsoft Defender boosts default tamper protection for all enterprise users

-Microsoft has announced that built-in protection is generally available for all devices onboarded to Defender for Endpoint, the company’s endpoint security platform.
-Once applied, this default set of settings provides better protection for enterprise endpoints against advanced and emerging threats, including ransomware attacks.
-Microsoft stated, “initially, built-in protection will include turning tamper protection on for your tenant, with other default settings coming soon,” This announcement comes after the company began to toggle on tamper protection for all new customers with Defender for Endpoint Plan 2 or Microsoft 365 E5 licenses starting last year.
+Microsoft has announced built-in protection as being “generally” available for all devices connected to Defender for Endpoint.
+These settings provide “better protection for enterprise endpoints against advanced and emerging threats, including ransomware attacks.”
+Microsoft stated, “initially, built-in protection will include turning tamper protection on for your tenant, with other default settings coming soon,” This announcement follows action by the company to toggle on tamper protection for all new customers with Defender for Endpoint Plan 2 or Microsoft 365 E5 licenses starting last year.

 Twitter users’ stolen data leaked online — more shared privately